If your child is finding school difficult, you’re not alone.

 - underlying foundations of early development

-When these areas are still developing, learning can feel much harder.
+When early foundations are still developing, learning can feel much harder.

 Common Signs to Look For